 With no children of his own, Stephen gave his fortune to charity and distributed his possessions among his family.
 He gave Estevan Lodge to Elsie Reford in 1918.
 Reportedly Stephen’s favourite niece, she shared his love of salmon-fishing.
 Every season, she would write her uncle detailing the fish she had caught, their size and the pools where she had the greatest success.
 As she had inherited a third of her father’s fortune and was married to Robert Wilson Reford, the eldest son of a Montreal shipping magnate, she also had the means to maintain the river and the large staff of guardians and guides who worked at Estevan Lodge.

-To learn more about Elsie Reford’s father, Robert Meighen or her uncle, George Stephen consult their complete biographies by Alexander Reford (click on the name to be directed to their bibliography).
+To learn more about Elsie Reford’s father, Robert Meighen or her uncle, George Stephen consult their complete biographies by Alexander Reford (click on their name to be directed to their biography).